-Death Valley is the largest, hottest, driest and the park with the lowest elevation in North America.
-It is absolutely amazing national park and almost always in the top five parks to visit in USA.
+Death Valley is the largest, hottest, driest, and the park with the lowest elevation in North America.
+It is an absolutely amazing national park and almost always in the top five parks to visit in the USA.
 We went there during the worst possible time (end of August) and we truly understood why Furnace Creek was named so.
-It was the hottest place we have ever been in our lives.
+It was the hottest place we have ever been to in our lives.
 When the wind was blowing it did not bring any joy … it felt like it brought molten lava on your skin.
 It was scorching hot, 120 degrees hot!
-The silver-lining was that the park was practically empty and few of the days we were there the weather was in the low 90s.
-Also most of the places we wanted to see we were the only ones there.
-Having the Racetrack Playa, Ubehebe Crater etc only for us was truly priceless!
+The silver lining was that the park was practically empty and few of the days we were there the weather was in the low 90s.
+Also, most of the places we wanted to see were the only ones there.
+Having the Racetrack Playa, Ubehebe Crater, etc only for us was truly priceless!
 No lines, no cars, no people, just you and the wilderness.

 - Sunset: See at Dante’s View